dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

-# TwiliTransit Terms of Service
+# SIGNAL Transport Assist Terms of Service

 > [!IMPORTANT]
 > Note: This is an example terms of service used for representation purposes only during a Twilio Forge event and does not represent a real company.